kenxle/php_framework/README.txt

 A barebones PHP framework that I use for prototyping and doing quick proof of concept projects.

-More than anything, it is an organizational structure to help you move quickly through PHP development, taking advantage of different features of PHP for different layers of the framework.
+More than anything, it is an organizational structure to help me move quickly through PHP development, taking advantage of different features of PHP for different layers of the framework.